AgonConsole8/agon-docs/docs/FAQ.md

 No, and there are no immediate plans on doing this to reduce the amount of time spent doing documentation.

+This documentation however is all [open source](https://github.com/AgonConsole8/agon-docs), and written in [Markdown](https://www.markdownguide.org) format.
+Pull requests suggesting changes to the documentation are always welcome.

 ## Is the Agon open source?

-The official hardware and software components that are part of the Quark firmware are open source, including BBC BASIC for Agon.
-Please check the license of any third party applications.
+Yes.
+All of the firmware for the Agon platform is open source, for both [MOS](https://github.com/AgonConsole8/agon-mos) and the [VDP](https://github.com/AgonConsole8/agon-mos), and also including the various versions of BBC BASIC for the Agon ([BASIC 4 for Z80](https://github.com/breakintoprogram/agon-bbc-basic), [BASIC 4 for eZ80](https://github.com/breakintoprogram/agon-bbc-basic-adl) and [BASIC V for Z80](https://github.com/breakintoprogram/agon-bbc-basic-v)).

+[Bernado Kastrup](https://www.thebyteattic.com), the original hardware designer of the Agon Light, released the full schematics for the [Agon light](https://github.com/TheByteAttic/AgonLight) and the [Agon light ORIGINS edition](https://github.com/TheByteAttic/AgonORIGINS) as open source.
+He also designed Heber Ltd.'s [Agon Console8](https://heber.co.uk/agon-console8/), available from the Heber and Retro Collective [shop](https://shop.heber.co.uk/agon-console8/).

+The [Olimex AgonLight2](https://www.olimex.com/Products/Retro-Computers/AgonLight2/open-source-hardware) is based on the original Agon Light design, which is also an open source design.

 ## What else do I need to buy?